MarianoOG/Reflection-Journal/README.md

-# Reflection Journal
+# AI Assisted Journal - Personal Growth App

 This repository is an app to a systematic approach to understanding life, making better decisions, and continuously improving.
 It represents my journey of personal growth and philosophical exploration.

 ## Core Components

-1. **Self-Reflection Engine**
+1. **Journal**
-   - **Reflections**: Capture thoughts based on questions that you create.
+   - **Thoughts**: Capture thoughts based on questions that you create and challenge your assumptions, blind-spots and contradictions.
-   - **Analize your thoughts**: LLM-assisted analysis of your reflexion entries.
-   - **Challenge Questions**: LLM-assisted questioning of your assumptions, blind-spots and contradictions.
+   - **Memories**: Free text entries about anecdotes, experiences and things you're thankful for and extract insights from them.
+   - **Learning**: Capture your learnings from books, articles, videos, and podcasts and see how they connect to your life.

 2. **Review System**
-   - **Insights**: LLM-assisted analysis of reflection entries to identify patterns.
-   - **Goal Definition**: Create and review goals based on what is important for you based on the insights.
-   - **Task Generation**: Convert goals into actionable tasks.

-3. **Accountability System**
-   - **Definition**: Define your goals and tasks based on what is important for you.
-   - **Accountability**: Periodically review your goals and tasks and check if you are making progress.
-   - **Feedback**: Get feedback on your progress from the LLM.
+   - **Challenge Beliefs**: LLM-assisted questioning of your assumptions, blind-spots and contradictions.
+   - **Generate Insights**: Generate unique perspectives on your thoughts based on your entries.
+   - **Summarize and Consolidate**: Come back to a compacted version of your entries that you can consult and expand on.

+3. **Visualization and Analysis**
+   - **Mood Tracking**: Track your emotional state over time with data visualization.
+   - **Resource Library**: Curated content on personal development and reflection techniques.
+   - **Integration with Other Tools**: Connect with meditation apps, fitness trackers, etc.

 ## Technical Stack

+- **Backend**: FastAPI for API
-- **App**: Streamlit for interactive interfaces
+- **Frontend**: Streamlit for interactive interfaces
 - **Infrastructure**: GCP Cloud Run for containerized services
-- **Storage**: File System for Reflexion Entries and Questions
+- **Storage**: SQLite for Reflexion Entries and Questions stored in GCP bucket
 - **Third Party APIs**: OpenAI for LLM integration

 ## Getting Started